What is a Flare System?

 - Flare Knock-Out Drum Elevation

-- KO drum elevation decides pipe rack elevation based on 1:500 slope of main flare header
+- KO drum elevation decides pipe rack elevation based on the 1:500 slope of the main flare header

 - KO drum elevation determined by pump NPSH requirement